-Utilizing aggregation-induced emission phenomenon to visualize spontaneous molecular directed motion in solid state
+Utilizing the aggregation-induced emission phenomenon to visualize spontaneous molecular directed motion in the solid state†

 The real-time monitoring of spontaneous molecular directed motion is a highly important but very challenging task.
 In this work, a rod-like aggregation-induced emission (AIE) molecule was carefully designed and facilely synthesized.
-The AIE molecule, salicylaldehyde 4-butoxyaniline Schiff base (SBA), exhibited unique self-recovery property from semi-ordered structure to ordered structure along with significant fluorescence change after grinding.
-The fluorescence changes were monitored to obtain important kinetic information regarding the spontaneous molecular directed motion process, including kinetic order, rate constants, half-life, and apparent activation energy.
-Unlike instrumental analytical methods such as PXRD and AFM, which only give the information of a stable state of samples, the proposed fluorescence method provided a new perspective to real-time visualize spontaneous molecular directed motion in situ in solid state.
+The AIE molecule, the salicylaldehyde 4-butoxyaniline Schiff base (SBA), exhibited a unique self-recovery property from a semi-ordered structure to an ordered structure along with significant fluorescence changes after grinding.
+The fluorescence changes were monitored to obtain important kinetic information regarding the spontaneous molecular directed motion process, including the kinetic order, rate constants, half-life, and apparent activation energy.
+Unlike instrumental analytical methods such as PXRD and AFM, which only give information on a stable state of samples, the proposed fluorescence method provides a new perspective for real-time visualization of spontaneous molecular directed motion in situ in the solid state.